-The immune system is incredibly powerful and may be the linchpin to many different illness and even aging itself (which we'll touch on this below).
+The immune system is incredibly powerful and maybe the linchpin to many different illnesses and even aging itself (which we'll touch on this below).

 Most sites focus on the opioid piece since that's better established from the addiction prevention angle of full strength naltrexone.